-English Original: Spanish
+Original: English

-Protocol Additional to the Agreement between the Republic of Colombia and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty for the Prohibition of Nuclear Weapons in Latin America
+Protocol Additional to the Agreement between the Government of Saint Vincent and the Grenadines and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons

-- 1. The text of the Protocol Additional to the Agreement between the Republic of Colombia and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty for the Prohibition of Nuclear Weapons in Latin America1 is reproduced in this document for the information of all Members.
-The Board of Governors approved the Additional Protocol on 25 November 2004.
-It was signed in Vienna on 11 May 2005. - 2.
-Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on 5 March 2009, the date on which the Agency received from Colombia written notification that Colombia's statutory and constitutional requirements for entry into force had been met.
+- 1. The text of the Protocol Additional to the Agreement1 between the Government of Saint Vincent and the Grenadines and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in this document for the information of all Members.
+The Board of Governors approved the Additional Protocol on 5 March 2025.
+It was signed on 15 April 2025 in Kingstown, Saint Vincent and the Grenadines, and on 20 May 2025 in Vienna, Austria. - 2.
+Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on 20 May 2025, upon signature by the representatives of Saint Vincent and the Grenadines and the Agency.

-1 Reproduced in document INFCIRC/306.
+1 Reproduced in document INFCIRC/400.